 Professor of Contemporary History at the University of Barcelona (UB) and Director of the Centre for International Historical Studies at the University of Barcelona (UB) till September 2016.
 Specialized in conflict analysis, he has authored and edited numerous books and research articles: Más allá del islam (Alianza Editorial, Madrid, 2001); Aproximació al món islàmic.
 Des dels orígens fins als nostres dies (Edicions UOC - Pòrtic, Barcelona, 2002); Irak en la encrucijada (RBA, Madrid, 2003); Senyors i vassalls del segle XXI (La Campana, Barcelona, 2004); Euskadi: crònica d’una desesperança (L’Avenç, Barcelona, 2009); Hablemos de reconciliación (Universitat de Barcelona, 2013); “The Spanish Transition and the Arab Spring” Euromesco paper, 12 (IEMED, Barcelona, 2012); Estados Unidos, el islam y el nuevo orden mundial (2013); y Soldiers, Bombs and Rifles: Military History of the 20th Century (2013); «From Cold War to Asymmetric Conflicts: Players, Values and Characteristics of Wars in the Second Half of 20th Century (1945-2012)» (2013); «Els orígens d'Estat Islàmic» (2015); «La crisi dels refugiats i els nous conflictes armats» (2016); «Del Acuerdo Sykes-Picot al Estado Islámico» (2016), «The End of two-party system in Spain?» (2016) y «L’ascens de l’extrema dreta i l’amenaça de la islamofòbia» (2016).
 He is a member of the Advisory Board of the Institute of the Mediterranean (IEMed).
 He has been a member of the Advisory Board of Casa Árabe- International Institute of Arabic Studies and the Muslim World (2006-2012), and a member of the Governing Body of the Catalan International Institute for Peace (ICIP) (2008-2011).
 He is the Director of the journal Índice Histórico Español.
 He has been commissioned several exhibitions about the Republic, the Civil War in Catalonia and Spain, the Arab World and Islam.
 He has been a guest lecturer in various Spanish and international universities and institutions.
 He regularly appears on various media (press, radio and television).

-Pol Morillas is general director and senior research fellow of CIDOB.
+Pol Morillas is Director and Senior Research Fellow at CIDOB (Barcelona Centre for International Affairs).
 He is a political scientist, holds a PhD in Politics, Policies and International Relations from the Universidad Autónoma de Barcelona (UAB) and a master's in International Relations from the London School of Economics.
-He is also an Associate Professor at the UAB, where he teaches European Foreign Policy and the Theory of International Relations, and a member of the Observatori de Política Exterior Europea.
+He has taught at several universities, including the UAB, Blanquerna and ESADE.
+He is also a member of the Observatori de Política Exterior Europea.
 Previously, he has been Head of the Euro-Mediterranean Policies field at the European Institute of the Mediterranean (IEMed), Coordinator of the Political and Security Committee of the Council of the EU, and Advisor on External Action at the European Parliament.
 His numerous published research papers for academic journals and think tanks, like his opinion articles, cover the dynamics of European integration, the institutional developments of EU external action, the Common Foreign and Security Policy, the EU’s security strategies and Euro-Mediterranean relations, among other subjects.
 His latest book is Strategy-Making in the EU.
 From Foreign and Security Policy to External Action published by Palgrave Macmillan.He is the lead researcher on the EU-LISTCO project, which is dedicated to studying the European Union's external policy in the conditions created by the fragility of the states in its neighbourhood and the contested global order.
 He has also participated in other H2020 projects such as MENARA, FEUTURE and MEDRESET and collaborates with other think tanks and international organisations.
 He participates in international and European debates and seminars, and forms part of the TEPSA network (Trans European Policy Studies Association).
 He has closely followed the diverse crises in the European integration project, particularly Brexit, and has published various analyses of European Union reform and the debate on the multi-speed Europe.
 He likewise collaborates regularly with various media outlets (press, radio and TV) as a European and international affairs analyst.

 Graduate in Economics and Master’s in European Economy from the College of Europe in Bruges.
 She was director of the Tarragona Delegation of the Patronat Català Pro Europa, and subsequently became the first director of the Agència Catalana de Cooperació al Desenvolupament.
 She is a member of the board of the Liga Europea de Cooperación Económica and the Institut Catalunya Àfrica.
 Her areas of interest are: European integration and decentralised cooperation.